-- Parents will be invited to a meeting with the head teacher and SENDco to discuss concerns. - An ILP for behaviour will be written with targets agreed by school staff, parents and child.
+Parents will be invited to a meeting with the head teacher and SENDco to discuss concerns.

+- An ILP or PSP for behaviour will be written with targets agreed by school staff, parents and child.
 Outside agencies such as the educational psychologist may be involved and the child may be offered counselling. - Records of behaviour will be kept via CPoms and weekly meetings will be held between the head teacher, parents and child to assess progress.

-If no improvements are seen despite the child having an ILP, the following actions may be pursued -
+If no improvements are seen despite the child having an ILP/PSP, the following actions may be pursued -

-- The head teacher may issue a fixed term exclusion (five or less days) - If a child has had several fixed term exclusions support will be offered in the form of Early Help - If behaviour continues to be unacceptable the child may be permanently excluded.
+- The head teacher may issue a suspension (five or less days) - If a child has had several suspensions support will be offered in the form of counselling and Early Help for the family - If behaviour continues to be unacceptable the child may be permanently excluded.

-In the event of a very serious incident when a child injures of endangers the safety of another child or adult or causes significant damage to school or others' property, the head teacher or a senior teacher has the authority to move straight to stage 4.
+In the event of a very serious incident when a child injures of endangers the safety of another child or adult or causes significant damage to school or others' property, the head teacher has the authority to move to suspension or in an extreme case permanent exclusion.
+This Policy follows DfE Guidance 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' September 2022.
+In the event of suspension or permanent exclusion the headteacher will inform the Chair of Governors as soon as possible.